samgonzalez27/news-bot/docs/initial-front-end-prompting.md

 ## Output format

-Gemini must produce **one single markdown code block** containing all files, where each file begins with:
+Claude must produce **one single markdown code block** containing all files, where each file begins with:

 `<FILE: path>`